cfengine/documentation/overview/glossary.markdown

 Different types of resources you can manage with CFEngine.
 Typical examples include files, users, services, packages, etc.
-Making promises with these types results in CFEngine checking the state of those resources and making changes on the system if necessary.
+Making promises with these types results in CFEngine checking the state of those resources and making changes to the system if necessary.

 There are also promise types which are not traditional resources on a system, but rather just for managing state within the CFEngine binaries, such as variables, classes, meta, etc.
 Setting a class or a variable will not alter the system directly, but makes that information available for further policy and promise types in the same execution.